 Frame Counter¶

-Frame Counter doesn't read anything from Resolve — it's a standalone generator.
+Frame Counter is a standalone generator and doesn't read anything from Resolve.
 You set the size, frame range, and frame rate, and it renders a video to a folder you choose.

 Launching it¶